• Promotes granulation and facilitates autolytic debridement

 Venous Ulcers

-NOTE: The dressing should be inspected frequently for leakage and bunching/rolling up of edges.
+The dressing should be inspected frequently for leakage and bunching/rolling of edges.
 If any of these occur, the dressing should be changed.
 As wound fluid is absorbed by the dressing, gel formation may be visible on the outer surface of the dressing.